edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 1. create embeddings for each section using `OpenAI's embeddings API
    <https://platform.openai.com/docs/guides/embeddings>`_
-2. store the embeddings data in EdgeDB using pgvector
+2. store the embeddings data in Gel using pgvector

 Each time a user asks a question, our app will: